Pimicikamak government

 Pimicikamak is an indigenous people in Canada.
 Pimicikamak is related to, but constitutionally, legally, historically and administratively distinct from, the Cross Lake First Nation which is a statutory creation that provides services on behalf of the Canadian Government.
 Pimicikamak government is based on self-determination and has a unique form.

 Traditional government

 A modern Pimicikamak leader is quoted as saying: "Our ancestors governed themselves in our territory since time immemorial.
 Pimicikamak did not have rulers.
 It had leaders.
 Leadership was based on consensus and especially upon respect that was earned."
-Oral history told by Pimicikamak elders says that traditional government under customary law (Pimicikamāk okimākānak) was consensual, like other Cree governments.
+Oral history told by Pimicikamak elders says that traditional government under customary law (Pimicikamāk okimākānak) was based on consensus, like other Cree governments.
 Customary law is well-recognized in the jurisprudence of the U.S., U.K. and Canada.
 Pimicikamak leaders were respected persons, possibly of the Midewiwin society.
 "A leader held his position as long as he had the respect of the people."
 As well, oral history says that Elders (the Council of Fire) and women played distinct roles in governance.